Sherim van Geffen: 2023–24 season

 Verhaegh/van Geffen started the season by winning silver at the 2023 KNSB Cup.
 They then went on to finish seventeenth at the 2023 Mezzaluna Cup, twentieth at the 2023 CS Warsaw Cup, and sixteenth at the 2023 Bosphorus Cup.

 In January, Verhaegh/van Geffen placed fifth at the 2024 Ephesus Cup and eleventh at the 2024 Bavarian Open.
 They then finished the season with a ninth-place finish at the 2024 International Challenge Cup.

 Following the season, it was announced that Verhaegh/van Geffen had begun training in Dordrecht, Netherlands full-time under new coaches, Maksym Nikitin and Oleksandra Nazarova.

 2024–25 season

-Verhaegh/van Geffen began the season by finishing sixteenth at the 2024 CS Trophée Métropole Nice Côte d'Azur.
+Verhaegh/van Geffen began their season by finishing sixteenth at the 2024 CS Trophée Métropole Nice Côte d'Azur.
 They followed up this result by placing seventh at the 2024 Pavel Roman Memorial, fourth at the 2024 NRW Trophy, fourteenth at the 2024 Bosphorus Cup, and fifth at the 2024 EduSport Trophy.

 Following a fourth-place finish at the 2025 Bavarian Open at the end of January, the team subsequently placed seventh at the 2025 International Challenge Cup two weeks later.

 Verhaegh/van Geffen then closed the season by placing thirty-second at the 2025 World Championships in Boston, Massachusetts, United States.

+2025–26 season

+Verhaegh/van Geffen opened their season with a fifth-place finish at the 2025 International Ice Dance Dordrecht.
+They then went on to finish sixteenth at the ISU Skate to Milano, tenth at the 2025 CS Nepela Memorial, seventh at the 2025 Budapest Trophy, tenth at the 2025 NRW Trophy, thirteenth at the 2025 Bosphorus Cup, and eighteenth at the 2025 CS Golden Spin of Zagreb.

+In January, Verhaegh/van Geffen placed sixth at the 2026 Sofia Trophy and twenty-third at the 2026 European Championships.